Charge/s: Contravention of a domestic violence order.

 Appeal type: Appeal against sentence.

 Facts: The female complainant and the male appellant had been in a relationship for 6-12 months and had lived together until mid-December 2012.
 After the complainant was granted an interim domestic violence order against the appellant, the appellant telephoned the complainant to meet him at a friend’s place so he could give her the keys back to her place.
 At this meeting, an argument developed and the appellant started chasing the complainant, yelling abuse.
 When he caught up to the complainant, he raised his arm as if to punch her, but instead he grabbed the complainant’s sunglasses, snapped them in half and threw them in her face.
 This caused the complainant injury.
-The appellant was sentenced to 32 months imprisonment for the charge of contravening a protection order.
+The appellant was sentenced to 32 months imprisonment for the charge of contravening a protection order, with no further penalty for the charge of assault occasioning actual bodily harm..

 Issue/s: The sentence was manifestly excessive.